 There are many home loan options available to seniors.
 Some of these options will be immediately familiar, and some will require more research.
 Here’s a brief summary:

 The following information has been prepared by an attorney licensed to practice in the State of California.
-Information may not be directly applicable to residents of any other state, however the topic considerations should be relevant.
-All of the information contained herein is to be taken as general information, not legal advise.
+Information may not be directly applicable to residents of any other state.
+However, the topic considerations should be relevant.
+All of the information contained herein is to be taken as general information, not legal advice.
 Use it as a flag to know what you should be looking for when dealing with your estate, or that of your family.
-For specific questions about an individual situation, you are strongly encouraged to seek the advise of an estate planning attorney in your state.
+For specific questions about an individual situation, you are strongly encouraged to seek the advice of an estate planning attorney in your state.

 Prepared for seniorresource.com by